 What is a Contingent Offer?

 A contingency means that the buyer makes an offer, and the seller accepts the offer, but the final sale is based upon certain criteria such as the sale of an existing home.
-Most importantly, a contingent offer means you will not miss out on buying the home, especially in this environment of low interest rates, while you take care of selling your house.
+Most importantly, a contingent offer means you will not miss out on buying the home, especially in this environment of low-interest rates, while you take care of selling your house.

 New Home Construction

 Using a contingent offer will safeguard you in the purchase of a new home that has not been built.
 Frequently, the builder will wait until the contingency has been satisfied prior to beginning construction.
-However, if the builder begins construction ahead of the contingency being met, the builder assumes all of the risks if the sale should fall through.
+However, if the builder begins construction ahead of the contingency is met, the builder assumes all of the risks if the sale should fall through.
 Either way, you will have secured your neighborhood lot choice and don’t have to worry about waiting to start the process until after you sell your home.

-If the builder accepts your contingent offer on a move-in ready new home, you may be in a “bumpable” position.
+If the builder accepts your contingent offer on a move-in-ready new home, you may be in a “bumpable” position.
 In this case, if another buyer makes an offer on the same home for which you have made a contingent offer, you may have only 24-to-48 hours to lift the contingency or lose the house to the other buyer.